barrygstl/learn-go/README.md

 # learngo

-This is a repository containing some simple programs to help me learn go.
+This is a repository containing a simple program to help me learn go and play with the github integration in vscode.